Southern European bond yields hit 3-week highs as New Zealand hikes rates

 By Abhinav Ramnarayan

-LONDON, Nov 24 (Reuters) - Southern European government bond yields hit their highest levels in weeks after the New Zealand central bank hiked rates, raising the prospect of similar moves by policymakers around the world to control surging consumer prices.
+LONDON, Nov 24 (Reuters) - Southern European government bond yields hit their highest levels in weeks after the New Zealand central bank hiked interest rates, raising the prospect of similar moves by other world policymakers to control surging consumer prices.

-The Reserve Bank of New Zealand raised interest rates for the second straight month on Wednesday and warned homeowners in the country's red hot housing market to get ready for more hikes.
+The Reserve Bank of New Zealand raised rates for the second straight month on Wednesday and warned homeowners in its red-hot housing market to get ready for more hikes.

-Even though the 25 basis point increase was less than expected, the move is likely to permeate through to other markets, especially with economic indicators pointing to recovery from the depths of the COVID-19 crisis, analysts said.
+Even though the 25 basis point increase was less than expected, and the New Zealand dollar NZD=D3 remained anchored, the move is likely to permeate through to other markets, especially with economic indicators pointing to recovery from the depths of the COVID-19 crisis, analysts said.

 "Surprisingly strong PMIs, the ECB's tapering commitment and Bank of England unwind talk are weighing on Bunds and spreads," analysts at Commerzbank said, referring to the purchasing managers index (PMI) business surveys.